postmannen/steward/README.md

 ]
 ```

+**NB**: A github issue is filed on not killing all child processes when using pipes <https://github.com/golang/go/issues/23019>.
+This is relevant for this request type.

+TODO: Check in later if there are any progress on the issue.
+When testing the problem seems to appear when using sudo, or tcpdump without
+the -l option.
+So for now, don't use sudo, and remember to use -l with tcpdump
+which makes stdout line buffered.

 #### REQTailFile

 Tail log files on some node, and get the result for each new line read sent back in a reply message.
 Uses the methodTimeout to define for how long the command will run.